 A diagnosis is made by the physical symptoms a vet finds on clinical examination, especially if there is a history of recent access to a stash.
 This is why it's especially important to confide in your vet and be honest… they won't pass judgment and it could save both time and expensive blood and urine tests to reach a diagnosis.

-For more detailed information, visit Marijuana poisoning in dogs, where you can also ask questions of our in-house vet.
+For more detailed information, visit Marijuana poisoning in dogs.

 How Do I Treat a Dog That Is High?